Timinator2000/techio-algo-x/19 - 2025 and beyond/11 - connect the colours.md

 |14|69,450,664,761,521,361,664,274,701,548,907,358,996,488|

 Do you need more?
 Click [here](https://oeis.org/A007764/b007764.txt) to see the full list for `n=1` to `n=27`.

+# Now That's Big

+The number of rook paths for `n=27` contains 164 digits!
+The science news website, Live Science, estimates there are [10^{82}$ atoms in the observable universe](https://www.livescience.com/how-many-atoms-in-universe.html).
+To get to 10^{64}$, __we have to give every one of those atoms its own full universe!__

+This leaves me with two research questions on my to-do list:

+1. How do I calculate something that big?

+2. How do I prove to my friends that my calculation is accurate!

 # h/t Depeche Mode